Softcatala/translation-memory-tools/README.rst

 Setting up before execution
 ===========================

-For Transifex's project (all projects with type ``transifex`` at ``projects.json``) ask for credential at their Transifex servers the first time that they get executed.
-After the first execution, they get recorded in the ``.transifexrc`` file.
+For Transifex's projects (all projects with type ``transifex`` at ``cfg/projects``), during the first execution you will need to setup your Transifex credentials.
+After the first execution, the credentials will be readed from the ``.transifexrc`` file.
+In order to download the translations from a Transifex project, you need to be member of the project.

 `Flask configuration`_